-Admin Rule Indicator Score

-HRSA#

-325.132 (3) (C) (ii) (F) 308.1 The lead agency has incorporated, within the trauma system plan and the trauma center standards, requirements for rehabilitation services including interfacility transfer of trauma patients to rehabilitation centers.
-The regional work plan addresses the integration and participation of rehabilitation services within the continuum of care for trauma patients.
-Not known There are no written plans for the integration of rehabilitation services with the regional trauma system or with trauma centers.
-The regional trauma system plan has addressed the participation of rehabilitation services, but the integration of those facilities for trauma patients has not been fully realized.
-The regional trauma system plan has addressed the participation of rehabilitation services and has begun integration of rehabilitation services through the routine use of rehabilitation services expertise.
-The trauma system plan incorporates rehabilitation services throughout the continuum of care through the use of written agreements.
-Trauma centers are actively including rehabilitation services and their programs in trauma patient care plans.
-There is evidence to show a well-integrated program of rehabilitation is available for all trauma patients.
-Rehabilitation programs are included in the regional trauma system plan, and the trauma centers are working closely with rehabilitation centers and services to ensure quality outcomes for trauma patients.
+available to all populations requiring them.
+Admin Rule Indicator Sc ore HRSA# 325.132 (3) The lead agency 0.
+Not known (C) has incorporated, 1.
+There are no written plans for the integration of (ii) within the trauma rehabilitation services with the regional trauma system or with trauma centers.
+(F) system plan and (2) The regional trauma system plan has addressed the the trauma center participation of rehabilitation services, but the integration 308. standards, of those facilities for trauma patients has not been fully requirements for • 1 rehabilitation realized. services including 3.
+The regional trauma system plan has addressed the interfacility transfer participation of rehabilitation services and has begun • integration of rehabilitation services through the routine of trauma patients use of rehabilitation services expertise. to rehabilitation 4.
+The trauma system plan incorporates rehabilitation centers. •• services throughout the continuum of care through The regional work the use of written agreements.
+Trauma centers are plan addresses the actively including rehabilitation services and their integration and programs in trauma patient care plans. participation of 5.
+There is evidence to show a well-integrated program of rehabilitation rehabilitation is available for all trauma patients. services within the Rehabilitation programs are included in the regional trauma system plan, and the trauma centers are continuum of care working closely with rehabilitation centers and services for trauma patients. • to ensure quality outcomes for trauma patients.